MaximPodgore/cse15l-lab-reports/index.md

 ![image](https://maximpodgore.github.io/cse15l-lab-reports/img2.png)

-Above and below are the two sections of the page you see once you look up your account
+Above are the two sections of the page you see once you look up your account

 Next, click on [this](https://code.visualstudio.com/) to go to vscode's site and download it.
 It's an excellent IDE for most languages